SEND information in Wirral schools'.

 WellComm language programme delivered by trained EYFS practitioners who identify our youngest pupils who need extra support to develop their speech and language skills.

-What provision is available for assessing, reviewing and evaluating the SEN provision for my child?
+What provision is available for assessing, reviewing and evaluating the SEND provision for my child?

-- Children who require additional support and have an Personal Support/Behaviour Plan are regularly reviewed and new targets set.
+- Children who require additional support and have a Support/ Personal Support/Behaviour Plan are regularly reviewed and new targets set.
 These are discussed with the parents at Parents Evenings or at any time at the request of the parent.

-- Likewise, children who have additional support or attend Basic Skills sessions and are on one of the school Provision maps are assessed half termly and targets are reviewed and new targets set.
+- Likewise, children who have additional support or attend Targetted Support sessions are assessed half termly and targets are reviewed and new targets set.

-- We also use PCP’s (Person Centered Plan) discussed and written with the child, parent and teacher to target support and then discuss these again with the relevant parties and renew targets that are agreed upon by those present.
+- We also use PCP’s (Person Centered Plans) discussed and written with the child, parent and teacher to target support.
+These are updated at each Parent Evening or when the teacher or parent feels that additional information is required.

 - SENCO keeps a Vulnerable Children File that is updated annually and the progress of various cohorts of children reviewed to ensure good or better progress is being made within these cohorts.
 Any parent wishing to discuss their child with SENCO is able to do so outside school hours or by appointment through the school office – 652 5124.

-- SENCO is also involved in writing a document logging the interventions that take place and the impact they have.
-This will be updated annually and reported to the Governors.
+- SENCO also produces an overview of Targetted Interventions that take place and the impact they have.
+This is updated each term and is and reported annually to the Governors.

 - Other assessment tools used at Portland include the use of data from Target Tracker and progress grids maintained by the Head teacher and discussed regularly with the Senior Leadership Team and the class teachers.

-- Children with Additional Support Plans or Education Health Care Plans will be reviewed regularly by the class teacher, SENCO and were appropriate the Educational Psychologist or and outside agency deemed necessary.
+- Children with Additional Support Plans or Education Health Care Plans will be reviewed regularly by the class teacher, SENCO and were appropriate, the Educational Psychologist or other outside agencies deemed necessary.
 We closely monitor the progress and attainment of these children and report to parents regularly.